dummylabs/thewatchman/README.md

     target: 111111111 # can be omitted, see telegram_bot documentation
 ```

+## Sensors
-Besides of the report, a few sensors will be automatically created or updated:
+Besides of the report, a few sensors will be added to Home Assistant:

 - sensor.watchman_missing_entities
 - sensor.watchman_missing_services